Nga Tawa Diocesan School was founded in 1891 on a principle of empowering girls to achieve extraordinary outcomes in their lives beyond school.

 Being a small school is one of our great strengths because it allows us to know/guide each of our girls well as they make the transformation into young adults.

 Small class sizes mean students can develop strong relationships with teachers and teachers can be more responsive to the needs of individuals.
-With a 100% NCEA pass rate across the board in 2016 and 2017, and 100% at Levels 2 and 3 in 2018, we believe our academic results speak for themselves.

 In 2018, the Education Review Office described Nga Tawa as "highly successful in achieving equitable and excellent outcomes for all students."